maheepnit10/Dominos_Sales/Readme.txt

 3. Launch MySQL Workbench or any SQL client.
 4. Import data from the Dominos_Data folder.
 5. Execute queries from the Sales_Query folder.
-6. (Optional) Visualize query outputs in Power BI or Excel.
 ________________________________________

 📘 Learning Outcomes